JeremyCollinsMPI/Thesis-Supplementary-Materials/README.md

-Data and code used in Jeremy Collins's PhD thesis _Linguistic Areas and Human Prehistory_ (2024).
+Data and code used in Jeremy Collins's PhD thesis _Linguistic Areas and Prehistoric Migrations_ (2024).
 The following section provides directories for individual chapters, and a summary of the files.

 **Chapter 2**